kayartaya-vinod/2019_04_MARIADB_ADMINISTARTION_UNISYS/Readme.md

 1 row in set (0.00 sec)
 ```

-If user TB or shyam will try to select the data from TechBrothers database or run show databases statement, they will get permission denied error.
+If user shyam or shyam will try to select the data from training database or run show databases statement, they will get permission denied error.
 They have to set the role first.
 Below statement can be used to set the role.

 ```sql
 MariaDB >  set Role developer;